elem-app/spaceport/docs/Reference.md

 ### Project artifacts

-Each Spaceport project should have a project artifact, which is the source of truth for executable specs and test code.
+Each Spaceport project should have a project artifact, which is the source of truth for testable specs and test code.

-A project artifact is just a Markdown file with special syntax for executable specs and test code.
+A project artifact is just a Markdown file with special syntax for testable specs and test code.
 Artifacts generated by Spaceport usually contain the following sections:

 - A summary section that summarizes the project being specified and tested
 - A details section that describes its behavior in more detail
 - An open questions section that lists the open questions that the Rewriter could not answer and needs further clarification
-- An executables section that contains the executable specs and other commentary content
+- A testable specs section that contains the testable specs and other commentary content

-After transpliation, test code will be inserted into the executables section, right after corresponding executable specs.
+After transpliation, test code will be inserted into the testable specs section, right after corresponding testable specs.

 You generally do not need to edit a project artifact's metadata, and only need to edit its content when Spaceport's LLMs are not working as expected.